 Please RSVP here so we may plan enough food for the event.
 You do not have to print the eventbrite .pdf ticket however.
 Only RSVP if you will attend.

 The event is free, so bring a friend and network with Charlotte’s finest SQL Server experts.
-If you can attend, please make an effort to introduce yourself to newcomer SQL users in the area and share stories.
+If you can attend, please make an effort to introduce yourself to newcomers and welcome them to the group.

 Food usually starts at 5:30pm and the presentations start at 6pm and usually last until 7:45pm at the latest.

 5:30 PM Networking with Food & Refreshments

 7:30 PM Meeting End